Donald Trump: June 12 meeting with North Korea's Kim Jong Un back on

 Right after the cancellation, however, Trump began talking about rescheduling the summit, citing more civil statements from Kim and the North Korean government.

-Along with the Demilitarized Zone meetings, the U.S. also dispatched an advance team to Singapore to make logistical preparations for a summit.
+American and Korean diplomats have been meeting in the Demilitarized Zone between South and North Korea to discuss a possible summit agenda.
+The U.S. also dispatched an advance team to Singapore to make logistical preparations for a summit.

 Kim, meanwhile, has held meetings of his own.